jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 ***
 ***

-## The Voyager

-Your hands could pass for a stranger’s,
-gripping this sheet that now wraps
-my body, blue veins coursing
-like the waterways I used to navigate

-to reach your heart.
-Full sail,
-I wonder if I’ll ever come home again,
-the traveler lost without a sextant,
-circumnavigating the arctic oceans

-of the brain.
-Tears only feed
-the churning waters, surging
-white against the hull.
-Keep them
-to yourself, my love, diamonds

-hardening in the sediment of our passion.
-I have two kingdoms of firewood in my soul,
-two north stars longing to light the way
-through the auroral darkness.

-Beneath closed lids a world
-becomes real as what you see and touch
-trying each day to wake
-me back to life with a kiss.

-***
-***
-***
-***

 ## Blue II

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The dark blue sky is spotted with clouds of an even darker blue than the fundamental